 Churchill Academy operates a three year Secondary Foundation Stage KS3 (Year 7, 8 and 9).
 This provides a wider curriculum experience than students will have generally experienced at primary school.
-Our intention is to build upon student's core learning in English and Maths and also to enrich the breadth of the curriculum offer.
+Our intention is to build upon students' core learning in English and Maths and also to enrich the breadth of the curriculum offer.
 This not only builds a firm foundation for the Personalised Stage, but also ensures that all students are exposed to the inspiration and wonder of enquiry, creativity and independent learning skills through Science, the Humanities (History, Geography and Statutory RE), a modern language (French or Spanish), the performing arts (Drama, Dance and Music), Art, Design and Technology, Food and Nutrition, IT and Computer Science, Physical Education, and PSHE (see below).
 All Year 7 students follow the full curriculum offer with some modification to course content and delivery within MFL and English to provide literacy intervention.
-In Year 8 a small number of students may be disapplied from learning a modern foreign language so that further literacy interventions can be achieved and in Year 9 these students will begin working towards gaining accreditation for modules which will contribute to them achieving a Level 1 Certificate of Personal Effectiveness.
+A small number of students may be disapplied from learning a modern foreign language so that further literacy interventions can be implemented..

-The Foundation Stage Curriculum intent is explained in detail for each subject area within "The Foundation Stage Curriculum Overview."
-This document provides a clear description of curriculum intent for each subject within the Foundation Phase.
-The curriculum overview gives clear aims and principles for each subject but is not a "one size fits all" model.
 Each subject has taken account of the DfE recommendations and statutory requirements for maintained schools and adapted these to suit the Churchill context, student learning and experience at KS2, as well as building the strong foundations required for GCSE or equivalent specifications.